Detection of Performance Interference Among Network Slices in 5G/6G Systems

 $\bullet$ {\bf E2E delay measurements:} As mentioned earlier, the E2E delay experienced by NS $i$ during a measurement period is determined not only by its own utilization level, but also by the total utilization levels at the resources in $\mathcal{R}^i$.
 In our simulation, we compute it with the help of two functions, $g: \R_+ \to \R_+$ and $h: \R_+ \to \R_+$: The function $g$ determines the delay at a resource as a function of its utilization level and captures the delay common to all sharing NSs.
 The function $h$ models the additional delays, which depend on the utilization levels of individual NSs.

 The E2E delays experienced by NS $i$'s traffic during measurement period $k$ are given by \beqan D_i(k) \myeq \Big( w_S \sum_{j \in \mathcal{R}^i} g\big( V_j(k) \big) + (1 - w_S) h\big( U_i(k) \big) + n_i(k) \Big)_+ \eeqan where $(\cdot)_+ = \max(0, \cdot)$.
 The summands in the first term (without $w_S$) on the right-hand side (RHS) represent the delays at the resources utilized by NS $i$ due to possible congestion.
-The second term captures the delay NS $i$ experiences when its traffic load is high.
+The second term captures an additional delay NS $i$ experiences when its traffic load is high.
 Finally, $n_i(k)$ models the sum of a fixed delay and measurement noise, where the noise is given by the deterministic part of the E2E delay, namely $w_S \sum_{j \in \mathcal{R}^i} g\big( V_j(k) \big) + (1 - w_S) h\big( U_i(k) \big)$, multiplied by a Gaussian random variable with mean 0 and variance $\sigma^2$.